 The suitability of the technologies/instrumentation for monitoring the stack emission quality in different matrices, considering the limitations of the technologies, the varying Indian environmental conditions were assessed.
 Issues related to the utilities and maintenance required, operating costs, etc., wherever available were also considered.
-The comparative chart depicting working limitations, including, specifications of above said technologies for measurement of particulate matter and gaseous pollutant is depicted in Table-3 and 4.
+The parameters for online monitoring for various sectors of industries are specified at Annexure-I. The comparative chart depicting working limitations, including, specifications of above said technologies for measurement of particulate matter and gaseous pollutant is depicted in Table-4 and 5.

-Table-5 depicts the composition analysis of available technologies for measurement of particulate matter and gaseous pollutants, while Table-6 depicts CEMS technologies suitable for different categories of Industries.
+Table-6 depicts the composition analysis of available technologies for measurement of particulate matter and gaseous pollutants, while Table-7 depicts CEMS technologies suitable for different categories of Industries.

-The prevailing industry specific emission standard and stacks in industries where CEMS are to be installed along with the CEMS options available for monitoring are presented in Table-7.
-Various technologies available and suitable for monitoring pollutants in specific matrices are given in Table-8.
+The prevailing industry specific emission standard and stacks in industries where CEMS are to be installed along with the CEMS options available for monitoring are presented in Table-8.

-Table 3: PM CEMS Technology Applications and Limitations
+Table 4: PM CEMS Technology Applications and Limitations